 Using broth as a beer substitute will add a wonderful depth of flavor to your recipe, but it could also add some sodium.
 Use a sodium-free broth or consider omitting the salt called for in your recipe until you've had a chance to taste the dish.
 You might find that the broth has added all the salt you need.

-Avoiding All Alcohol
+Avoiding All Alcohol in Cooking